Aalto-Electric-Drives/motulator/docs/source/contributing.rst

 ------------------

 Most common ways of contributing are the implementation of code or documentation.
-Other common ways of contributing are bug fixes and fixing of typos or other nuances in the documentation.
-Bug triaging is also a helpful contribution to the project.
+Other common ways of contributing are bug triaging and fixing of typos or other nuances in the documentation.
 We'd also like to hear about your suggestions, so if you wish to see a feature implemented, feel free to open an `issue
 <https://docs.github.com/en/issues/tracking-your-work-with-issues/about-issues>`__
 on GitHub.